microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 In this lesson, we will be experimenting with some code in Python.
 You should be able to run the Jupyter Notebook code from this lesson, either on your computer or somewhere in the cloud.

-You can open [the lesson notebook](notebook.ipynb) and continue reading the material there, or continue reading here, and run the code in your favorite Python environment.
+You can open [the lesson notebook](notebook.ipynb) and walk through this lesson to build.

 > **Note:** If you are opening this code from the cloud, you also need to fetch the [`rlboard.py`](rlboard.py) file, which is used in the notebook code.
 Add it to the same directory as the notebook.